CB721/GifTastic/README.md

-Page is populated with topics for user to choose from.
-When the user clicks a button, gifs related to that button populate the page.
+Page is populated with actors who have played batman for user to choose from.
+When the user clicks a button, gifs related to that actor and batman populate the page.
 The user also has the option of requesting their own gifs through the input form.